davidgma/fresh-food-old-version/doc/S050 fresh_rules.md

 <a name="fresh_rules"></a>
 ## The Fresh Food Rules

-These are the rules for what counts as genuinely fresh food..
+These are the rules for what counts as genuinely fresh food.

 1. [Tinned/canned/jarred foods are forbidden][tinned].
 1. [Foods that are kept fresh-tasting by the packaging are forbidden][packaging].